TVke/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 Fields can be assigned a default value by including the `default` argument in their declaration.
-This argument can be set to a static value or dynamically generated using a callable function, such as a model method or a lambda function.
+This argument can be set to a static value or dynamically generated using a callable function, such as a model method reference or a lambda function.
 In both cases, the `self` argument provides access to the environment but does not represent the current record, as no record exists yet during the creation process.

 .. example::
    In the following example, a default value is assigned to the `price` and `category_id` fields.